Melonfruity/usmobile/cycle-usage-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.usmobile.assessment.cycle-usage-analytics-service' is invalid and this project uses 'com.usmobile.assessment.cycle_usage_analytics_service' instead.
+* The original package name 'com.usmobile.assessment.cycle-usage-analytics-service' is invalid and this project uses 'com.usmobile.assessment.cycle_usage_service' instead.

 # Getting Started